Repressurising a Baxi Potterton boiler

 All the Baxi boiler valve positions below are fully open.

-Baxi boiler valve positions all open
+All boiler valve positions open

 Summary

-If you have to keep repressurising your boiler you should get that problem found and fixed as soon as possible.
+If you have to keep repressurising your boiler, you should get that problem found and fixed as soon as possible.

-Feel free to ask any questions in the comments below, and I’ll do my best to help.
-If you found this post helpful, please consider sharing it.
+Have any questions?
+Drop them in the comments below, I’ll do my best to help!
+If you found this post helpful, don’t forget to share it with others who might benefit.

 Author